 Artists create your tattoo by injecting ink into your skin using an electrically powered tattoo machine.
 This machine looks and sounds like a dental drill, with a needle that moves up and down to puncture the skin between 50 and 3,000 times per minute.
 It administrates the ink into the body’s skin cells through an open wound caused by the needle piercing the skin and depositing a tiny amount of ink with each poke.

-How does a tattoo is injected?
+How is a tattoo injected?
 Is it under the skin or on top of it?

 Ever wonder where the ink goes in your body?
 If you're seeking an insider's look into this process untainted by rumor, distortion, or hearsay from others, then allow us to enlighten you.
 We’re breaking down the tattoo needle to give a bird’s eye view of exactly what happens.